MaciejFigat/digitalCV/README.md

 ## 💬 Languages

-**:gb: English**: Level 2 Certificate in English (ESOL), Certificate in Advanced English (2006).
+**🇬🇧 English**: Level 2 Certificate in English (ESOL), Certificate in Advanced English (2006).
 Highly competent in legal english with special emphasis on selected regulations of European Union law and its implementation within the Polish legislative system and investigative measures against aggressive tax planning. <br>
-**:de: German**: B2
+**🇩🇪 German**: B2
 <br><br>

 ## ⚖ Education